ly0va/beastvault/README.md

 > [!TIP]
 > Building encounters in a canvas is made much more convenient by enabling node auto-resizing in [this plugin](https://github.com/Developer-Mike/obsidian-advanced-canvas).
 > During a playing session, using canvas in read-only mode is recommended.

+### Library management

+Go to `BeastVault settings` > `Library folder location` and enter a folder name.
+All notes in this folder will be scanned for `daggerheart` codeblocks, which will be available in search.

+You can also import adversaries in bulk, by creating `.json` or `.yaml` files in this folder, which can contain a single stat block or an array of stat blocks.
+The structure of the statblocks is documented below.

+> [!IMPORTANT]
+> Only entries with a valid string `name` are added to the library.
+> If an entry has no `hp` and no `stress` fields, it is added as an environment; otherwise - as an adversary.
+> All other fields are optional.

 ## Reference